valentjn/ltex/pages/docs/settings.md

 ## `ltex.hiddenFalsePositives`

-Lists of false-positive diagnostics to hide (by hiding all diagnostics of a specific rule will in a specific sentence).
+Lists of false-positive diagnostics to hide (by hiding all diagnostics of a specific rule within a specific sentence).

 This setting is language-specific, so use an object of the format `{"<LANGUAGE1>": ["<JSON1>", "<JSON2>", ...], "<LANGUAGE2>": ["<JSON1>", "<JSON2>", ...], ...}`, where `<LANGUAGE>` denotes the language code in [`ltex.language`](settings.html#ltexlanguage) and `<JSON>` is a JSON string containing information about the rule and sentence.